ssssage/ElixirHand-eCommerce/README.md

 # Project Description
   This project is built upon restful web api using asp.net core that access the database using Entity Framework Core.
-  Endpoints are consumed by a angular based Client App.
+  Endpoints are consumed by a angular based Client App and it has features such as

   # Technologies
-  A list of technologiy flavours I've used are
+  For backend development we used
   * C#, HTML, SASS, Bootstrap, TypeScript, JavaScript, JSON, SQL
   * ASP.NET CORE APIs, Dependency Injection
   * NodeJs, NPM